 Special Aizanso Hut Notes

 The vast majority of huts in Hokkaido are 100% maintained through passionate volunteer time and effort, and the Aizanso Hut is no exception.
-If you make a visit, please give the place a clean, post your donation in the box provided, and make sure to sign the guest book.
+If you make a visit, please give the place a clean, post your 1000yen donation per person in the box provided, and make sure to sign the guest book.
 Always leave a hut cleaner than you found it.